-Michigan Defense Attorney will Fight to Stop the Misuse of Law by Police and Prosecutors
+We Will Fight to Stop the Misuse of Law by Police and Prosecutors

 An Example of Government Overreach

 Yates was busted by the Florida Fish and Wildlife Commission for having 72 undersized red groupers on his board and was issued a ticket.
 When he returned to port, there were only 69 fish on board.
 He was accused of throwing three of the undersized fish overboard – an act which the United States Attorney claims is the same as “shredding evidence.”
 A jury found him guilty of two felony criminal counts of knowingly destroying, concealing, and covering up undersized fish with the intent to impede the investigation and proper catching of red grouper under the legal minimum in violation of the anti-shredding statute.
-No shredder needed be involved!!!
+No shredder needed to be involved.

 Free Consultation with a Criminal Defense Attorney

-Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly and find a way to help you.
+Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+We will contact you promptly and find a way to help you.